 Painting Your Tiny Rustic Churches

 Now here is the FUN part… the paint!
 Choose a color that you love and drybrush the paint over the wood.
 Full paint coverage isn’t necessary because it allows the wood grain to show through.
 Remember, we’re going for a rustic look.

 Texture Additive For A Rustic Chippy Look

 To add a cool texture to your tiny wood churches, add equal parts of the Sea Spray powder and paint and mix well in a disposable container.
-After it is mixed well, the texture will be similar to peanut butter consistency.
+After it is mixed well, the texture will be similar to a peanut butter consistency.

 Applying The Texture Paint

 The best way to apply the Sea Spray paint mixture to your rustic Christmas decor is with the stick you stirred it with.
 The thicker you apply it, the more texture and cracking you get.
 This can also be sanded back after it dries for a smoother look.
 I use tongue depressors!
 LOL, it’s a Nurse hack I learned years ago.
 You can buy them in bulk on Amazon for a fraction of the cost of craft sticks.
 You’re welcome!

 Instant Rustic Christmas Decor!